 In many ways, this is an article of faith.
 Right now there are no studies, and the historical data does not exist to prove that autonomous cars will be safer in the long run.
 So the industry has to remain transparent and report to the public frequently about its progress with next-gen data and AI technology, and its testing of autonomous vehicles.
 As automakers prove they can build safe, reliable autonomous cars, the public should grow to trust and accept the vehicles.

 Traditional automakers are less concerned with which company gets on the road first with near autonomous vehicles, as opposed to which company can mass-produce autonomous vehicles at scale.
-Making that happen will require the automakers to move out of startup mode and into the next phase, where they identify the building blocks that can scale on an industrialized level.
+Making that happen will require the automakers to move out of startup mode and into the next phase, where they identify the building blocks that can scale on an industrialised level.
 Data management will be critical.
-Building autonomous cars at scale will require standardized data-gathering methods and an open ecosystem for exchanging data and algorithms for verification and validation, so the automakers and their development network and partners can deliver continuous improvements as the technology for advances in autonomous driving development.
+Building autonomous cars at scale will require standardised data-gathering methods and an open ecosystem for exchanging data and algorithms for verification and validation, so the automakers and their development network and partners can deliver continuous improvements as the technology for advances in autonomous driving development.

 Teaming for success